edeng23/binance-trade-bot/README.md

 -   **bridge** - Your bridge currency of choice.
 Notice that different bridges will allow different sets of supported coins.
 For example, there may be a Binance particular-coin/USDT pair but no particular-coin/BUSD pair.
 -   **tld** - 'com' or 'us', depending on your region.
 Default is 'com'.
 -   **hourToKeepScoutHistory** - Controls how many hours of scouting values are kept in the database.
 After the amount of time specified has passed, the information will be deleted.
--   **scout_transaction_fee** - The transaction fee percentage.
-This value should be changed, for example, if you are [using BNB to pay for fees](https://www.binance.com/en/support/faq/115000583311-Using-BNB-to-Pay-for-Fees).
 -   **scout_multiplier** - Controls the value by which the difference between the current state of coin ratios and previous state of ratios is multiplied.
 For bigger values, the bot will wait for bigger margins to arrive before making a trade.

 #### Environment Variables